 - a.
 Pavilions: To receive a refund, pavilion cancellations must be made, in writing, at least two (2) weeks prior to reserved date, minus a \$25 cancellation fee.
 No other refunds, including inclement weather, will be considered. - b.
-Skate Park & Sprayground: Refunds will not be issued - c.
+Skate Park & Splash Pad: Refunds will not be issued - c.
 Recreation Centers: Margaret Brent, Leonard Hall, Carver & Hollywood.
+Special facilities include Wellness & Aquatics Center and the Gymnastics Academy.
 To cancel a rental and receive a refund you must submit your notice of cancellation in writing at least two weeks prior to the rental, minus a \$25 cancellation fee.
 No other refunds, including inclement weather, will be considered, unless facilities are closed by Recreation & Parks.
 This includes birthday party package reservations.
 If Recreation & Parks determines conditions are hazardous and close, refunds will be provided. - d.
 Security Deposits: See Chancellor's Run Regional Park facility guidelines and policies.